-Beginning with IRIX 6.4, the minor device number has little importance because the driver has a direct way to distinguish each device and its special needs, through the hardware graph (see "Hardware Graph" on page 42.)
+Beginning with IRIX 6.4, the minor device number has little importance because the driver has a direct way to distinguish each device and its special needs, through the hardware graph (see "Hardware Graph" on page 44.)

-The minor number in device special files in hw is an arbitrary integer with no relation to the device itself.
-The device special files in hw are created dynamically, by the device drivers, as the devices are attached.
+The minor number in device special files in /hw is an arbitrary integer with no relation to the device itself.
+The device special files in /hw are created dynamically, by the device drivers, as the devices are attached.
 The device driver stores any information it needs to distinguish one device from another, directly in the device special file itself.
-When a process opens a device special file in hw (or a name in hw (or a name in hw), the driver can retrieve the information directly, without needing to decode the minor number.
+When a process opens a device special file in /hw (or a name in /dev that is a symbolic link to /hw), the driver can retrieve the information directly, without needing to decode the minor number.